Casemate: Naval

 The first battleships to carry them were the British laid down in 1889.
-They were adopted as a result of live-firing trials against in 1888.
+They were adopted following live-firing trials against in 1888.
 Casemates were adopted because it was thought that the fixed armor plate at the front would provide better protection than a turret, and because a turret mounting would require external power and could therefore be put out of action if power were lost – unlike a casemate gun, which could be worked by hand.
 The use of casemates enabled the 6-inch guns to be dispersed, so that a single hit would not knock out all of them.
 Casemates were also used in protected and armored cruisers, starting with the 1889 and retrofitted to the 1888 during construction.

 In the pre-dreadnought generation of warships, casemates were placed initially on the main deck, and later on the upper deck as well.
 Casemates on the main deck were very close to the waterline.
 In the Edgar-class cruisers, the guns in the casemates were only 10 ft above the waterline.
 Casemates that were too close to the waterline or too close to the bow (such as in the 1912 Iron Duke-class dreadnoughts) were prone to flooding, making the guns ineffective.